 Including me!

-Plus, when you ask questions, they can a) explain themselves more clearly (they should always be able to explain why they’re saying this vs that), and/or b) assess their own ideas through another perspective and explore whether their original concept needs fine-tuning.
+Plus, when you ask questions, that expert can a) explain themselves more clearly (they should always be able to explain why they’re saying this vs that), and/or b) assess their own ideas through another perspective and explore whether their original concept needs fine-tuning.

 2) It is the LENS through which we look at things that often matters the most — because it affects the results.